Mark Major, Benz Roos

-We wanted to explore how developments in technology might allow us to bring about a better quality of light for people who inhabit such spaces, without creating a cost barrier.
+We wanted to explore how developments in technology might allow us to bring about a better quality of light for people without creating a cost barrier.
 We looked at the current approach, the basic bulkhead, and asked ourselves if it could be possible to provide greater flexibility while remaining true to that classic idiom.
 The inspiration came from observing the cellular structure of a dragonfly eye, where a network of lenses has evolved to shape light.
 This gave us the idea for creating an array of clip-on optics that can control yet adapt the distribution of light from the same base product.
 By offering the possibility to provide different effects from variations in beam spread to wall washing, the light can be properly controlled to create a pleasant environment, with minimal light trespass and light pollution.

 The product itself is robust, featuring a raw industrial aluminium base and contrasting crystalline diffuser.
 Whilst providing good shock resistance (IK10) this diffuser allows a high level of light transmission for the best possible performance.